Akanniabdulwahab/Sentiment_Analsis_for_Customer_Feedback/README.md

 d.
 MultinimialNB on bow (Bag of Words) - 85%

 ## Conclusion:
-In conclusion, the best performing model is MultinimialNB on bow.
+In conclusion, the best performing model is MultinimialNB on Bag of Words (BOW).